 It’s a lot more cut-throat than any other game we’ve reviewed to date.

 And then there’s the theme – you’re overseeing a stampede, and people are dying.
 Not only that, they’re dying in the worst possible ways.
 They’re being devoured, or drowning, or being boiled alive in lava.
-And embedded in the game is a kind of reprehensible class structure that quantifies just how much better some people are than others.
-This isn’t a game in which all lives are treated the same – some people are just more important.
 Sure, in the end they’re only little plastic tokens on a cardboard map, but the best kind of games are evocative beyond those limitations.
 Escape from Atlantis is certainly evocative.

 And then, there’s the risk of the point differential that comes from winning.
 Imagine painstakingly saving five of your survivors, thinking that’s the win, and you find that the two an opponent saved have a higher point value than yours.
 That hardly feels fair.
 You might even end up in last place just because you didn’t track the value of your survivors well enough.
 Or because just as you piloted your boat full of your best meeple into safety, some absolute bastard sends a sea serpent into the square to consume them.
 It doesn’t just happen occasionally, that’s basically the core of the game.

 So – we don’t recommend it, at all, for those with emotional or behavioural disorders.
 There’s just too much meanness embedded in the rules, and no way other than ‘play it with kid gloves on’ to limit the nastiness.
 All you can really do is decide to enjoy it, and that’s not always an option.